Immigrant father whose daughter died by suicide granted ICE extension

-BRENTWOOD, Long Island (WABC) -- An immigrant father whose 13-year-old daughter died this month after trying to kill herself was granted a 30-day extension to stay out of detention and with his family on Long Island.
+BRENTWOOD, Nassau County (WABC) -- An immigrant father whose 13-year-old daughter died this month after trying to kill herself was granted a 30-day extension to stay out of detention and with his family on Long Island.

 An immigrant advocacy group is attributing the girl's death to grief associated with separation from her father, who spent weeks in Immigration and Customs Enforcement custody.